How to Get a Business Line of Credit For Your Business

 Sometimes factoring is thought of as a credit line too.
 With this type of financing, the business sells its unpaid B2B invoices to a third party, known as a factoring company, at a discount.
 The factoring company then pays the business right away and waits for payment from the customer.
 In this sense, the invoice involved is considered collateral, though there’s no debt for the business to pay back like there is with traditional LOCs, as the customer is responsible for paying their invoice.
 Plus, the company applying for factoring gains the additional benefit of immediate access to funds, and the invoice factoring process does not negatively affect a business’s credit score.

-With factoring, the business also has greater control over how much cash they tap into.
+With factoring, the business also has greater control over how much cash they can tap into.
 For example, a business can factor a single invoice or factor all their invoices.
-Of course, you can choose how often to factor too.
+Of course, you can choose how often to factor, too.

 How Do I Apply for a Business Line of Credit and What Will I Need?